jpboyce/doco/docs/azure/patterns-and-practices.md

 #### What-if Check

 Bicep has a a `what-if` command that provide a preview of the changes that will occur if the Bicep file is deployed.
 This is similar to Terraform's `plan` command.
 While it gets a bit closer to determining whether a Bicep file will deploy correctly, it's not totally accurate.
 There's a gap between what the `what-if` command will report and what actually happens during deployment.

+#### Test Deployment

+Even with all the previous steps, there are times when a real deployment of Bicep code can fail.
+By doing a test deployment, you can get a heads up on the potential issues.
+Ideally, the test deployment should be ephemeral, existing only for moments (for a variety of resources, including cost savings).
+There may be value in keeping it available in the event of a failed deployment to aid in troubleshooting.

 ## Deploying